Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 **Connect navigation b/w shell and remote application**

-To load the remote application, you can use `WrapperComponent` that was created in above steps.
+To load the remote application, you can use `WrapperComponent` that was created in preceding steps.

-**Note:** Also, pass an extra data object which will be used to load the relevant module.
+**Note:** pass an extra data object which will be used to load the relevant module.

 ```typescript
 // Shell application router